ndh707/YAGBE/README.md

 Yet Another Game Boy Emulator!

 This is my first serious emulator, built for educational purposes.
-The scope of this project will NOT cover sound nor most mappers.
+The scope of this project will NOT cover sound, mappers, nor CB Instructions.

 [~~Dev Log~~]()
 [Technical Reference](https://gbdev.io/pandocs)